dotnet/arcade/Documentation/TeamProcess/One-Pagers/improved-container-inventory-governance.md

 ### Rollout and Deployment

 Much of the rollout story will be the same as for the Improved Docker Container Image Lifecycle feature.
 We'd want to have a staging environment before we'd start using new and updated images on the production workloads.
-Rollouts would be performed on a weekly baisis where we'd roll out all known good changes and publish a new set of production images.
+Rollouts would be performed on a weekly basis where we'd roll out all known good changes and publish a new set of production images.
 We also need to be able to roll back onto previous image versions, in case of issues.

 ### FR and Operations Handoff